Buxton Spa, England... Thanks For Everything!

-Buxton, a endearing town located in the Peak District, Derbyshire waited for our student arrival.
+Buxton, an endearing town located in the Peak District, Derbyshire waited for our student arrival.
 Beckoned to this Spa town for educational purposes I wanted to enjoy my entire day in Buxton town to the fullest.
-Now the word 'Spa' springs to mind and also the popular brand of 'Mineral Water' when the word Buxton is uttered.
+Now the word 'Spa' springs to mind and also the popular brand of 'Mineral Water'.
+Our final outing brought 'Destination Management' altogether!
+Cream tea, OK?

 Buxton's Pavilion Gardens greeted us pleasantly, that March afternoon provided us with a day free from rain!
 I liked what Buxton was serving, it was time to disperse from the other students to see Buxton a little bit closer.
 Making a pit-stop for the obligatory tourist maps and other Derbyshire based tourist literature to hopefully enhance our afternoon in Buxton.
 I must say that the air and environment exuded a quality that no big city could ever offer for the fresh air definitely detoxed our lungs!
 The pubs didn't open until dinnertime so I decided to wait for my cream tea and scones later on.
 Life has a habit of throwing things at us, we just have to deal with them and get on with it!
 Little did we know that Buxton is a university town, there is a campus that's part of the University of Derby so it was interesting to see that a town so inviting could be home to hundreds of students!
 I wanted the city back already!

 To conclude our day in Buxton we found The Square Tea Rooms, a lovely tea room that served a delightful serving of Derbyshire charm.
 Located at No.6 on The Square I highly recommend a spot of tea and sympathy is enjoyed at The Square Tea Rooms.
 All four of us opted for the Derbyshire Cream Tea, consisting of a pot of tea with either a sultana or cherry scone, each serving was accompanied with strawberry jam and clotted cream.
 I chose the sultana scone to accompany my cup of tea because that's just what I wanted!
 I really enjoyed my quintessential English lunch for its nice to do something different every now and then.
 My classmates enjoyed their tea and scones as well, I guess that's a good thing because it was nice to spend time away from Birmingham in a different setting to enjoy some chat!
 That addition to our day was bright for the rain clouds were breaking through.
-Yes, I enjoyed it a lot!
+Babbling on, sipping our cream tea and gossiped!

 Buxton might be a small Spa town located within the Peak District in Derbyshire but its surely got a hidden depth!
 From the darling Pavilion Gardens to the calmer streets of Higher Buxton I really did like Buxton for it served something different, it served something that I wasn't expecting as we all preempt an idea of a place before we have even reached it!
 I admit that I wasn't impressed by the tone of the local representatives of Buxton but the gentlemen who we spoke to about the Buxton Crescent Spa Hotel ensured a positive lasting memory would be taken away from our encounters in Buxton.
 Considering our purpose to visit Buxton remained 'educational' I believe that we had a well rounded experience that gave us the chance to compile information for our audits whilst having a pleasant day out away from the city.
 I want another Derbyshire Cream Tea!
 I'm going to need an intervention to get this Destination Audit done!
-I'll leave it before I go to Germany in April!
-Oh no!
+I'll leave it before Germany!
+Oh Buxton, she better don't!